-As at
+As of

-December 31, December 3 2022 2021
+December 31, December 31,

+2023 2022

-Equity instrument investments measured at fair value through other comprehensive income - Non-current:
+Equity instrument investments measured at fair value through

+other comprehensive income - non-current:

-Unlisted companies stocks \$15,381 \$15,411
+Unlisted companies' stocks \$15,766 \$15,381

 The Group classified certain of its financial assets as financial assets at fair value through other comprehensive income.
 The financial assets at fair value through other comprehensive income were not pledged.